mateoconlechuga/convimg/README.md

                                       : in the palette.
 Default is 256, : range is 1-256.

-            fixed-colors:             : Adds a fixed color and index to the : palette.
+            fixed-entries:            : Adds fixed color entries to the : palette.
 The format is:
                                       :
-                                      : fixed-colors:
+                                      : fixed-entries:
                                       :  - color: {index:0, r:0, g:0, b:0}
                                       :  - color: {index:1, r:255, g:255, b:255}
                                       :